Models

 |---|---|---|

-provider/model | "anthropic/claude-sonnet-4-6" | Direct provider call |
+provider/model | "anthropic/claude-sonnet-4.6" | Direct provider call |

-preset/name | "preset/small" | Resolves to the best available model in that preset |
+intent/<name> | "intent/chat" | Resolves to the first available model in the named intent |

-gateway/provider/model | "vercel/openai/gpt-5.4" | Routes through a gateway |
+gateway/provider/model | "vercel/openai/gpt-5.5" | Routes through a gateway |

-This means one line of config gives you multi-provider redundancy:
+One line of config gives you multi-provider redundancy:

 const chat = generator({